If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 2. Clear Google Play Store Cache

-App cache saves frequently used data in an app so that the user doesn’t need to generate these files all over again when they open the app.
+App cache saves frequently used data in an app, so the user doesn’t need to generate these files again when they open it.

 This cache data might become corrupt or large and cause problems for your Android device.